Inside this article

 Alternatives to ERP systems

 Although working with an ERP solution can be beneficial for all businesses, only systems that are comprehensive and advanced can truly make a difference.
 Those systems are obviously more costly.
-The adoption of an ERP system can be postponed, and the financial risk avoided, by using other tools to optimise work processes.
+If you are not fully-ready to adopt an ERP system, to avoid the financial risk or because your business doesn’t require it yet, you can use other tools designed to automate and optimize eCommerce work processes.